chericito/pce-docs-public/docs/ONBOARDING and UNDERWRITING/pce-docs-onboarding-entities/index.md

 next:
   description: ''
 ---
-<p style="color:rgb(4, 4, 4);font-size: 15px; padding-bottom: 5px;padding-top: 15px;line-height: 23px;">PCE offers a flexible and secure onboarding framework for both individual and business customers, integrating directly into your product workflows.
+PCE offers a flexible and secure onboarding framework for both individual and business customers, integrating directly into your product workflows.

 The onboarding flow is designed to minimize friction and enable incremental data collection through a **wizard-like experience**.
 It is intelligent and adaptive — dynamically rendering forms based on user input such as: